jorisvandenbossche/course-python-data/notebooks/python_intro/03-containers.md

 <details><summary>Hints</summary>

 - You can count elements backwards from the end by using a negative index.
-- The syntax to select elements is `L[start:stop:stride]`, with each of them optional.
+- The syntax to select elements is `L[start:stop:step]`, with each of them optional.

 </details>